AlexKintis/CppMazeGame/README.md

 </div>

 You can run this game under any OS which has installed `make` and `ncurses library`, if so you can simply run `make` inside of the root of the repository.

+## Bugfixes

+- Changed the initialization of the shared_ptr in the `Engine.cpp` in order that the game can start.